How to Repair Wood-Lath Plaster

 Check this link for mixing setting compound and pour some of the powder into a mud pan.
 Add water slowly while stirring with a putty knife to get a thick mud that holds its shape.
 Only mix as much mud as you can use right away and work quickly to apply it before it begins to set.

 Use a small, 6 inch joint knife to apply the mud to the damaged area working from the outer edges into the center.
 Push hard with the blade to make good contact with the surrounding plaster and to force it into the lath.
 Use enough mud to fill the whole void to overflowing.

 Before it can harden, smooth out the overflowing mud to level it with the surrounding surface.
 Use a straight edge like a piece of 1x2 board, long enough to span the whole area.
 Rest the board on the surrounding surface and draw it across the wet mud to skim off the excess.
 If necessary, this can be done in stages on larger areas, removing the collected mud as you go.
-Go over the patch a couple of times with the board to level it as much as possible.
-Don't let the compound overfill the void.
-If the mud is higher than the surrounding surface, it will leave a very noticeable bulge in the finished repair.
+Go over the patch a couple times with the board to level it as much as possible.
+Don't let the mud patch remain higher than the surrounding surface or it will leave a very noticeable bulge in the finished repair.

 Apply a Skim Coat of Joint Compound